krislitman/KrisLitman/README.md

 # <p align='center'>Welcome to my page!  🕺 </p>

-<p align='center'>My name's Kris, I live in Tampa FL 🌴 with my better half and our two Bordercollies 🐶  Music lover 🎸 and can't go a day without Coffee ☕</p>
+<p align='center'>My name's Kris, I live in Tampa FL 🌴 with my better half and our two Bordercollies 🐶  Music lover 🎸 and Coffee aficionado ☕</p>

 ### About me: